-Pedestrian Accidents Factors in Washington State
+Pedestrian Accident Factors In Washington State

-We have analyzed a collection of pedestrian-motor vehicle collision data from the Washington State Department of Safety, Center of Disease Control and Prevention motor vehicle safety, and the National Highway Traffic Safety Administration.
+We have analyzed a collection of pedestrian-motor vehicle collision data from the Washington State Department of Safety, Centers of Disease Control and Prevention motor vehicle safety, and the National Highway Traffic Safety Administration.
 Here is a compiled list of useful pedestrian accident statistics pertaining to collisions throughout the United States:

-- Nearly 1-in-5 children (14 years old and younger), who were killed in traffic-related crashes, was a pedestrian.
+- Nearly 1-in-5 children (14 years old and younger) who were killed in traffic-related crashes, was a pedestrian.

 - Most pedestrian deaths occur at night, in urban areas, or non-intersection locations.

-- On average, a pedestrian was killed every 2 hours and injured every 8 minutes in traffic crashes
+- On average, a pedestrian was killed every 2 hours and injured every 8 minutes in traffic crashes in the United States.

 Knowledge is power, and those who have a better understanding of what impacts the odds of being involved in a pedestrian accident are therefore better prepared to protect themselves from serious injury as a result.